sarah-you/c0323-code-solutions/sql-join/sql-join-quiz-notes.md

 - What is a foreign key?

-  - a reference for 2 or more tables can use to share its data rather than listing everything in each of the tables
+  - a reference for 2 or more tables can use to share its data rather than listing everything in each of the table
+  - it's a reference to a primary key of another table

 - How do you join two SQL tables?

-  - keywords: select/from (data table), join (data table)/using (foreign key)
+  - keyword join (data table)/using (foreign key -- if columns have the same name)

 - How do you temporarily rename columns or tables in a SQL statement?
   - aliasing column names using 'as'